Amy Cuddy

 Amy Joy Casselberry Cuddy (born July 23, 1972) is an American social psychologist, author and speaker.
 She is a proponent of "power posing", a self-improvement technique whose scientific validity has been questioned.
 She has served as a faculty member at Rutgers University, Kellogg School of Management and Harvard Business School.
 Cuddy's most cited academic work involves using the stereotype content model that she helped develop to better understand the way people think about stereotyped people and groups.
-Though Cuddy left her tenure-track position at Harvard Business School in the spring of 2017, she continues to contribute to its executive education programs.

 Early life and education

 Cuddy grew up in Robesonia, Pennsylvania.
 She graduated from Conrad Weiser High School in 1990.

-In 1998, Cuddy earned a Bachelor of Arts in psychology, graduating magna cum laude from the University of Colorado.
+In 1998, Cuddy earned a Bachelor of Arts in psychology, graduating magna cum laude from the University of Colorado Boulder.

 She experienced a traumatic brain injury during college.
 She attended the University of Massachusetts Amherst from 1998 to 2000 before transferring to Princeton University to follow her adviser, Susan Fiske.

 She received a Master of Arts in 2003 and a Doctor of Philosophy in 2005 in social psychology (dissertation: "The BIAS Map: Behavior from intergroup affect and stereotypes") from Princeton University.